Loan Fraud and Money Laundering

 One can be sympathetic toward the FBI’s attitude since lenders are not the only victims of loan fraud.
 It is easy to feel antipathy toward banks, but the damage goes well behind the lender.
 Most home loans are either securitized or sold, meaning that others in the chain of ownership (including pension funds and the like) may be subject to loss due to fraud.
 Also, many loans are sold to Fannie Mae, Freddie Mac, and Ginnie Mae which are quasi-public entities.
 If there is a loss connected with these loans, it is the taxpayer who ultimately gets the bill.
 Finally, if loan fraud results in a foreclosure, property values may fall so everyone in the neighborhood suffers.
 Mortgage loan fraud is not a victimless crime.

 A visit to the courthouse on foreclosure day is akin to watching sharks being fed at the aquarium.
-Notwithstanding the popularity of investor seminars, it is impossible for all these fledgling investors to become overnight millionaires.
-Intense competition in the real estate investment business can lead impatient and unethical investors to look for profits in ways that cross the line.
+Notwithstanding the popularity of investor seminars, it is impossible for all these fledgling investors to become wealthy overnight.
+Intense competition in the real estate investment business can lead impatient investors to look for profits in ways that cross the line.

-Investors should avoid schemes that sound too good to be true, either to the investor or homeowner.
-Programs that ask a homeowner to sign incomprehensible documents with weird names often involve fraud.
+Real estate investors should avoid schemes that sound too good to be true, either to the investor or to the homeowner.
 If a deal is just too complicated to understand, it may well involve fraud.
 If a transaction involves several people signing interests back and forth to one another and not recording anything, it is probably fraud.
 Payments made off the closing statement are almost certainly fraud.

-Giving documents creative names does not help because courts typically look to substance over form.
+Transactions involving incomprehensible documents with weird names may involve fraud.
+Giving legal documents creative and novel names in order to conceal their true effect does not help.
+Why?
+Because courts typically look to substance over form.
 Judges and juries may not understand the technicalities of mortgage finance but they intuitively understand fraud.
 They know a hustler when they see one.
-Here are some other tip-offs that one is dealing with a con artist:
+Here are some other indications that one may be dealing with a con artist:

 “This is a great investment!
 You’ll make great money with no effort.”